raffimolero/Exer1Spec/README.md

 - `./run.sh`

-This should automatically compile the Weird PHP into the Dumb PHP and run the server.
+This should automatically compile the Weird PHP into the Worses PHP and run the server.
 Once it's done, simply follow the link printed in the terminal.

 You can configure the port and the output filename in the `.env` file.